 Although this is a simple pattern, it’s nicely drafted, which bodes well for the other patterns in her range.
 It prints out and tapes together easily with no shenanigans.

 The instructions are clear and Lisa uses lots of photos.

 A beginner really could make this top, but it’s also a great basic for a more accomplished seamstress.
 And it offers lots of opportunity to mix it up.

-This pattern has lots of potential.
+Also, this pattern has lots of potential.
 I’d like to play around with the sleeve a bit.
 Perhaps a bit floatier, or some pleats.
 Maybe a frill.

 You could also crop the length a bit and add a frill there too!